 Why yoga is great for runners

 The benefits of yoga for runners include increased flexibility, increased mobility, reduced soreness, better core strength and improved balance.
-Even a short yoga routine every now and then will have a significant impact on your running.
+Even a short, basic yoga routine every now and then will have a significant impact on your running.

 Should runners do yoga?

 Yoga stretches and routines have been incorporated into the training for all manner of sport, from football players to ballet dancers.
 Whether you’re new to running or you’re training for your next marathon, adding in yoga to your training schedule is a great way to both improve your performance but also to avoid injury.